What are Anxiety Disorders?

 Symptoms of Panic Disorder Include:

-- drastic change in body temperature, feeling very hot or very cold
+- a drastic change in body temperature, feeling very hot or very cold.

-- feeling of impending doom, dying, losing control
+- a feeling of impending doom, dying, losing control.

 Difficulties Arising From Panic Disorder: